Danish Maritime Authority: Consultation Rounds

 A six-month-long public consultation on the Maritime Spatial Plan and the Environmental Assessment was initiated by the Danish Maritime Authority.
 The consultation round began on 31 March 2021 and ended on 30 September 2021.
 A total of 256 consultation responses were received from organizations, municipalities, citizens, research institutions, companies, and associations during this period.
 Several concerns were raised regarding the MSP's impact on activities on land.

 Tourism in Djursland

 One debate covered in Danish media has been related to mariculture and tourism off the coast of Djursland, a peninsula on the eastern coast of Denmark surrounded by the Kattegat Sea.
 The prospects of more mariculture, which is part of the MSP, are considered a threat among citizens and members of the local council on Djursland to tourism activities.
 Tourism is a key element of the local economy, and there have been concerns in Djursland regarding participation in the decision-making process of the MSP.
 The mayor of Sydjurs municipality, Ole Bollesen, has expressed hope that the forthcoming MSP consider the interests on land, where among others tourism is important for Djursland.

+Plan for Growth in Blue Denmark towards 2025

+In 2016 the Maritime Strategy team was established by the Danish Maritime Authority, with the intended goal of creating a list of recommendations for how Denmark could maintain its maritime position of strength towards 2025.
+In 2017 a list of 52 recommendations was presented, covering a wide range of topics both economic and environmental.